DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2022-02-21-misconduct-process.md

 ### Awaiting archiving

-In the case closure activity, the user completes all the mandatory fields and the case is updated to ‘case resolved’.
+In the *case closure* activity, the user completes all the mandatory fields and the case is updated to ‘case resolved’.
 After this point, the case can no longer be updated.

-## Extensions to the misconduct process (TMS Tasks)
+## Extensions to the misconduct process (TMU Tasks)

 In TMS, there are two types of tasks.
 There are tasks that are created by case workers and case managers to manage their work and track activities that they need to complete.
 These are a type of activity in the TMS system.

-The tasks covered in this section are TMS tasks.
+The tasks covered in this section are TMU tasks.
 These refer to uneditable system tasks which are part of the misconduct process.
 Case workers and case managers add TMU tasks to their cases at appropriate stages.

 ### Set asides